 Through the National Health Service, you may have to wait several weeks, and even months to have an x-ray.
 During that time you could be in serious discomfort, and it’s natural to be worried about your diagnosis and the next steps.
 Our efficient service will help you to get the answers to these questions as quickly as possible.
 Find out more about our private x-ray service below.

 An x-ray is a quick and pain-free medical procedure that is used to produce internal images of various parts of your body.
 It is especially useful for looking at bones/fractures and can help detect a range of medical conditions, even to do with the heart and soft tissues.
 We have a team of highly skilled radiographers who have been specially trained to carry out private x-rays in the most effective way.
 Booking an appointment couldn’t be more straightforward, simply use the online form, or make use of our walk-in service.

-Our private x-ray service in London can help to detect the following:
+Our x-ray service in London can help to detect the following:

 X-rays work by using electromagnetic radiation to create images, you won’t be able to see or feel the x-ray.
 The electromagnetic radiation is passed through the area of the body being investigated.
 Soft tissues cannot absorb the rays but dense materials can.
 These differences show up as white and dark areas on the X-ray.
 Bones, which are denser, will show up as white whereas your heart, much softer, will show up much darker.

 Usually, you can eat and drink as normal prior to an x-ray, but your radiographer will confirm this with you prior to the procedure.
 You should wear comfortable clothing and remove anything metallic such as jewellery or clothes with zips.
-You should also inform us beforehand if you are pregnant, as generally it isn’t recommended for pregnant women unless it is an emergency.
+You should also inform us beforehand if you are pregnant, as generally this procedure isn’t recommended for pregnant women (unless it is an emergency).